-This method compares the company’s performance to transaction data available from close peers.
+The market-based valuation method compares your company’s performance against transaction data from close peers.
 For example, an appraiser may analyze performance metrics from similar or comparable construction firms to develop a fair market value estimate.

 2. Income-based valuations